downingtim/LSDV-PVG/README.md

     nextflow run main.nf --config template.GTPV.yml --reference test_genomes.GTPV.fa

+Note that for your own samples, you will need to remove special characters in your sample names.
+In addition, to ensure compatibility with other pangenome graph tools, please adhere to the [PanSN-spec: Pangenome Sequence Naming](https://github.com/pangenome/PanSN-spec) guidance, which basically means adding a hash and a digit onto the end of the sample names.

+## Examples ##

 In another example, we can examine a set of 142 foot-and-mouth virus (FMDV) serotype A genomes:

     nextflow run main.nf --config template.FMDV.A.yml --reference test_genomes.FMDV.A.fa